 As the end of the year approaches, Thailand’s capital enters its cooler period, one of the most popular times to visit Bangkok.
 While this season is seen as the coldest time of the year, temperatures rarely fall below 20°c, making for pleasant living conditions in the capital (bar the hordes of tourists).

 Important Thai Phrases For Living in Bangkok

-Bangkok may be a city full of multi-linguists and English-speakers, but being able to speak a few Thai phrases will make a huge difference to your experience living in Bangkok.
+Bangkok may be a city full of multi-linguists and English speakers, but being able to speak a few Thai phrases will make a huge difference to your experience living in Bangkok.
 Not only will you find it easier to get around, understanding a few phrases here and there, but you will also earn the respect of the Thai people by at least making an effort to speak their language in their country.

-Something to keep in mind when you’re learning even basic Thai expressions are the endings of words.
+Something to keep in mind when you’re learning even basic Thai expressions is the endings of words.
 Phrases will end with a different suffix depending on whether the speaker is male or female, with khrup ending male-spoken phrases and ka ending female-spoken phrases.

 - Sawatdii [sa-wad-ee] – Hello